merrychap/shellen/README.md

 - [ ] Database of common shellcodes

 ## Pictures
-Just a little bunch of pictures
+Just a little bunch of pictures.
+(They are outdated because of adding OS)

 Example of using the tool.
 <p align="center">